Companies with an environmental permit or PPC permit may be subject to an Operator Monitoring Assessment (OMA).

 - Advice from an experienced auditor

-Companies with an environmental permit or PPC permit may be subject to an Operator Monitoring Assessment (OMA) – an initiative that the Environment Agency uses to monitor emissions to air and water and drive necessary improvements.
+This is an initiative that the Environment Agency uses to monitor emissions to air and water and drive necessary improvements.
 It is completed by the Environment Agency in the first year of a company being granted a permit and every four years if it already has a permit.

 With the help of our environmental experts, EMS can help you ensure you are prepared for an OMA.
 They can carry out an independent pre-OMA audit that is consistent with the Environmental Agency criteria and provide a report that includes key findings and actions to improve the OMA score.